bbatsov/metaredux/_posts/2019-05-09-always-be-closing.md

 I happen to be the steward a [few somewhat popular projects](/projects) and I'm saying all of this from experience.
-I know that focus in the key to success in everything, but I've been finding it harder and harder to find my focus when it comes to OSS projects, as so much work has piled on my plate there that I constantly wonder where to begin.
+I know that focus is the key to success in everything, but I've been finding it harder and harder to find my focus when it comes to OSS projects, as so much work has piled on my plate there that I constantly wonder where to begin.
 Time to make some changes.